 What is the College structure?

-Psychiatrists Scotland, Royal College of Psychiatrists Northern
+Psychiatrists in Scotland, the Royal College of Psychiatrists in

-different branches of psychiatry.
+represent different branches of psychiatry.

 How is the College organised?

 Dean, Registrar and Treasurer.
 The Officers are usually

 practicing clinicians who are willing to commit time to the work of

 the College.
 The main administrative committees are the Court of

 Electors, the Council, the Finance Management Committee and the

 Public Policy Committee and there are other standing committees,